welcome to kula care!

 Expose low-income communities to alternative living via tiny home displays and workshops, and eventually, access to tiny home communities at affordable pricing.

-WELLNESS WEDNESDAYS are our free community classes held every Wednesday through the months of April - October.
-Here, you will be able to experience yoga, Pilates, barre, and tai chi classes on the beautiful Atlantic Green area in Atlantic Station.
+WELLNESS WEDNESDAYS are free community classes held throughout the year.
+Here, you will be able to experience yoga, Pilates, barre, and tai chi.
 Want to get involved?
 Here are three ways you can get in on the fun, make an impact in the community, and Wellness Wednesday YOUR Way!

 01 Became A Sponsor